Why Can't I Connect to App Store? 12 Proven Fixes (2026 Update)

 - Step 3.
 Check whether the Set Automatically toggle is turned on.

 If you want to change the automatically displayed date and time, then turn off the 'Set Automatically" option.
-Set the date and time as you want.
+Set the correct date, time, and time zone manually, then reopen the App Store and check whether the problem is resolved.

 Part 7: Restart the iPad or iPhone